MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/storage-spaces-deploy.md

     - Enables Storage Replica and data deduplication.
 2. Validates the cluster configuration.
 3. Creates the cluster.
-4. Enables S2D, and creates an storage pool with the same name as the one provided in the wizard.
+4. Enables S2D, and creates a storage pool with the same name as the one provided in the wizard.

 ### Add an existing Hyper-V cluster with S2D enabled